Moksha Desktop FAQs

 Main Menu > Applications > Accessories > Variety

 Have you ever wondered how to obtain a Moksha desktop look and feel as seen in the Bodhi Desktop Showcase?
-Take a look at the tutorial Moksha Desktop Customisation (utilises Themes, Icons, Wallpapers, Gadgets, Modules, Shelves, Conky, Plank, Picom, an eye for style and little magick).
+Take a look at the tutorial Moksha Desktop Customisation (utilities, Themes, Icons, Wallpapers, Gadgets, Modules, Shelves, Conky, Plank, Picom, an eye for style and little magic).

 How do I change Language/Keyboard Settings?